-Interest Rate Risk - The trustee has a limited investment to money market that invest in U.S. government securities that can be liquidated at any time to meet the cash flow requirements of the Project and short term U.S. Treasury notes which are subject to minimal interest rate risk due to their short term nature.
+Interest Rate Risk - The trustee has limited investments to mutual funds that invest in U.S. government securities that can be liquidated at any time to meet the cash flow requirements of the Project which are subject to minimal interest rate risk due to their short term nature.
 As a result, the Project is not subject to interest rate risk.

 Credit Risk - The Project's trust indenture limits MEDCO's investments to government obligations; federal agencies obligations; certificates of deposit issued by certain banks, trust companies, or savings and loan associations; repurchase agreements for government and agency obligations; direct obligations issued by the United States; commercial paper; United States dollar denominated deposit accounts, federal funds and bankers' acceptances with domestic commercial banks; money market, public sector investment pools so long as MEDCO's deposit does not exceed 5% of the aggregated pool balance at any time; pre-refunded municipal obligations, general obligations of states; or investment agreements.
 As defined in the trust indenture, certain investments listed above must meet specific requirements to be a qualifying investment, such as high rating qualifications based on information from the major rating agencies, collateralization requirements, guaranteed repayment, and maturity requirements.
-The Project's investments were in compliance with these limitations as of June 30, 2023 and 2022.
+The Project's investments were in compliance with these limitations as of June 30, 2024 and 2023.

 Concentrations of Credit Risk - MEDCO's investment policy does not limit the amount that may be invested in any one issuer except for public sector pool funds as described under Credit Risk above.
-The Project held no investments in public sector pool funds as of June 30, 2023 and 2022.
+The Project held no investments in public sector pool funds as of June 30, 2024 and 2023.

-Notes to Financial Statements For the Years Ended June 30, 2023 and 2022
+Notes to Financial Statements For the Years Ended June 30, 2024 and 2023